SeanOhAileasa/SeanOhAileasa/README.md

 * { ["**drp**"](https://nbviewer.jupyter.org/github/SeanOhAileasa/drp-data-representation/blob/main/drp-data-representation.ipynb) : &#x1F6A7; }
 <!--
-30/07/2021
+03/08/2021
-"update repository ./drp-data-representation - Comparing app-server versus web-server.
-Creating a simple app-server via python module flask."
+"update repository ./drp-data-representation - The app-server is up and running with python module flask.
+Specified the RESTful API and now going to use the app-server to perform CRUD operations."
 -->

 ###### Computational Thinking with Algorithms